edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 })
 ```

-The above example makes use of the `headers.set_request_headers` rule.
+The above example makes use of the `headers.set_request_headers` feature.

 ### Altering the Response {/*altering-the-response*/}